DeloitteDigitalUK/kubernetes-training/docs/part-4-declarative-deployments.md

 Modern deployment approaches, like GitOps, rely upon being able to work from infrastructure configuration as code.
 If we want Helm’s benefits, like templating, reusability, encapsulation and deployment history but also declarative configuration, what do we do?

 Luckily the community comes to our rescue.
-Here are two projects that provide a way to achieve this:
+Here are some projects that provide a way to achieve this:

 - **Helmfile**: YAML formatted; supports templating and external values files, as well as the concept of different ‘environments’
 - **Helmsman**: TOML formatted - like INI files